google/WebFundamentals/src/content/en/tools/setup/setup-shortcuts.md

 ## TL;DR
 - Make the command line work for you; create aliases that are easy to remember and fast to type.
-- 'Give Github dotfiles a try to save, share and sync up your command line shortcuts.'
+- Give Github dotfiles a try to save, share and sync up your command line shortcuts.

 ## How to set them up